danielgaskell/scc/doc/graphics.md

 unsigned char Gfx_Load(char* filename, char* buffer);
 ```

-Loads a graphics file (in 4-color or 16-color SGX format) from the path `filename` into the buffer `buffer`.
+Loads a graphics asset file (in 4-color or 16-color SGX format) from the path `filename` into the buffer `buffer`.
 If the path `filename` is relative rather than absolute, it will be treated as relative to the current executable's path.
 If the current screen mode does not match the format of the file, it will be converted automatically to match using `Gfx_Prep()` (listed below).

-`buffer` should be a `char` array the size of the file, in bytes, or else `(width * height / 2) + 4` bytes long, whichever is greater.
+`buffer` should be a `char` array the size of the file, in bytes (rounding up to the nearest 128 bytes), or else `(width * height / 2) + 4` bytes long, whichever is greater.

 *Return value*: On success, returns 0.
 On failure, sets `_fileerr` and returns 1.